 It was the most widely publicised prize fight in history and, to the horror of most of those watching, Johnson battered Burns so ruthlessly that in the fourteenth round the police intervened and stopped the bout, fearing for the white man’s life.
 Johnson was perhaps not as wealthy as Burns, but he was the undisputed champion of the world.
 The next day, in Bendigo, Methodist preacher Rev. Henry Worrall condemned the fight as a “carnival of savagery”.
 He went further, suggesting that the result might be seen as posing a real threat to Australia’s future:

 God grant that the defeat on Saturday may not be a sullen and solemn prophecy that Australia is to be outclassed and finally vanquished by these dark-skinned people.

-There were two new sets of supporters to be seen at league grounds in 1908 as both Richmond (ex-VFA) and University (formerly of the Metropolitan Football Association).
+There were two new sets of supporters to be seen at league grounds in 1908 as both Richmond (ex-VFA) and University (formerly of the Metropolitan Football Association) joined the competition.
 The latter's involvement in the "big time' would be brief, but Richmond would go on to be a major force for many years.